uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

 # Displaying images and video
 You can present visual media, images and videos, that illustrates your instruction.
 The syntax you shall use: `¤:display_image(<file>):¤`.
-ALWAYS SHOW any images that are associated with a context or sentence.
+ALWAYS SHOW the images associated with the information you are conveying; I will indicate what these are.

 # Contextual indicators
 In the sources, I may indicate materials that are relevant to the context by using